-Step 1: Download and install the application
+Step 1 — Download and install the application

-Step 2: Launch the application
+Step 2 — Launch the application

-Step 3: Connect to Wi-Fi
+Step 3 — Connect to Wi-Fi

-Step 4: Select the printer
+Step 4 — Select the printer

 Check the connection between your iPhone and the printer by opening an app such as Mail, Safari, or Evernote.
-Most apps will feature a familiar arrow that resembles a forward or reply email icon.
-Tap the icon, select “Print,” and your printer should appear as the selected device by default.
-If it’s not, tap “Select Printer” at the top and allow your iPhone to scan any printers you checked in Step 2.
+Most apps will feature a familiar arrow that resembles a forward or reply icon, or a box with an arrow pointing up.
+Tap the icon, select Print, and your printer should appear as the selected device by default.
+If not, tap Select Printer at the top and allow your iPhone to scan any printers you checked in Step 2.
 Also, your computer must be awake in order to access the printer.

-Step 5: Choose the number of copies
+Step 5 — Choose the number of copies

-Select the number of copies you want to print by tapping the addition and subtraction arrows to the right of “Copy.”
+Select the number of copies you want to print by tapping the addition and subtraction arrows to the right of Copy.
 Obviously at least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger happy.

-Step 6: Print
+Step 6 — Print